 Two main options are available for retro gaming, Recalbox and RetroPie.
 Others can be used, but all will need a suitable controller that will need some initial configuration.
 So many platforms can be emulated, from classic MS-DOS PC gaming to the Commodore 64, with a number of popular 16-bit games consoles along the way.

 But you don’t actually need to emulate games.
 Some great games can be run on your Raspberry Pi without emulators.
-A great example is Doom, but if you’re looking for something a bit different, RISC OS, developed not far from the Raspberry Pi’s headquarters in Cambridge, England, can also be installed.
-This opens a number of retro gaming options that you might not see in other, emulated platforms!
+A great example is Doom, which can incredibly be installed to run on the Raspberry Pi.

 It doesn’t stop with retro gaming.
 You probably know that your Raspberry Pi’s default operating system, Raspbian, comes with a special version of Minecraft pre-installed.
 But did you know that your Pi can be used as a game server too?